 A tall, handsome man with long dark hair and a superb physique joined her from the patio.
 He was dressed in tight black pants, and a frilly white shirt and carried two pairs of castañuelas or palillos also known as castanets or clackers.
 He handed her one set of the traditional percussion instruments.

-They faced the audience, bowed, turned toward each other, raised their arms, and clicked their castanets simultaneously.
+They faced the audience, bowed, turned toward each other, raised their arms, and clicked their castanets .
 Then the pair weaved around each other, turning, arms undulating, foot-stamping, and castanets clacking in a fast-moving fandango.
 But this display was far more than a dance.
 Their hip movements and admiring glances toward each other, as they moved around the stage, were subtle, but no one could miss the raw sexual chemistry exuding between them even though they never touched.

 The evening’s entertainment progressed to its climax with another final spine-tingling fandango.
 The performers joined hands and bowed to a well-deserved standing ovation.
 An encore was inevitable.